 A National Cancer Institute study found that curcumin reduced fatigue among breast-cancer patients undergoing radiotherapy.
 Another showed gargling water with turmeric effectively reduced radiation’s side effects in patients with head and neck cancers.
 Other research suggests curcumin may slow tumor growth in prostate-cancer patients.

 Though curcumin has been included in numerous scientific papers, turmeric and curcumin have been the subject of only a handful of double-blind, placebo-controlled clinical trials, the gold standard in medical research.

 Lonsdorf likens the ongoing research on turmeric to pulling a fabric apart and studying each strand.
 “We’re going piece by piece and saying, ‘Oh, this thread is important!’
 But there are 200 other threads you’re going to discover, and Ayurveda already knows that they’re part of the whole fabric.”

-Buying and Storing Turmeric Powder
+Tips to Buy and Store Turmeric Powder

 Not all turmeric powders are created equal.
 Much of what’s sold in grocery stores comes from roots that have been boiled then dried.
 (The potent leftover liquid is used for dyes and decoctions.)
 “Even though it’s been cured like this for processing, it’s still turmeric by FDA food-regulation standards, so people think they’re getting the whole turmeric, but they’re not,” says Ayurvedic doctor Bhaswati Bhattacharya, MPH, MD, PhD.
 Worse, some distributors may add talcum powder, color additives, and even lead.